DrJCampbell/steg/README.md

 image = read_original_image(file = example_image_file)

 # Generate a pseudorandom string of bits using the sha256 algorithm seeded with the key
-# The hashes are cypher-block-chained to produce as many bits as there are pixels in the image
+# The hashes are cipher-block-chained to produce as many bits as there are pixels in the image
 key_bits = create_key_bits(key = "Use_a_really_good_key_here", image = image)

 # Create an image containing the message to be hidden